alexjvr1/BombinaVariegata/ddRAD_Bombina.md

 The concentrations of the speedvac samples are not much higher than before, and the volumes are now <50% of what they were before.
 A possible explanation is that the DNA is sticking to the sides of the tube, so I am not getting an accurate Qubit measurement.
 I will use all of the speedVac samples and make all the samples up to 88ul with UHQ.
 I will reassess after the cleanup & Qubit measurement of Restriction Digested samples.

+21 Nov 2015.

+I ran a restriction digest

+Cleanup with Qiagen MinElute columns.

+Qubit HS measurement.

+The SpeedVac concentrated samples have ~1.2-2ng/ul DNA, but the other samples have ~0.6ng/ul DNA.
+I realise that I didn't adjust the volume needed to 500ng/sample.
+I need to run another Restriction Digest for 14 samples.

+4 samples need to be concentrated up with the speedvac: